Royal Flint Rifles: French Revolutionary and Napoleonic Wars

 After the Welsh Brigade was broken up in December 1809 the Royal Flint went to Hastings until September 1810, then to Eastbourne, and back to Bexhill in December.
 In March 1811 they moved to the military dept at Weedon in Northamptonshire and then in November went back to Woolwich, where they remained for the rest of the war.
 The regiment returned to Mold on 27 May 1814 to be disembodied.

 Napoleon's return to France in 1815 led to another war and the Royal Flint Rifles were embodied once more in June.
 The intention had been to send it to Ireland to release regulars for the war, but the Battle of Waterloo brought a swift end to hostilities.
 Instead the regiment joined the Chester garrison until December, after which it returned to Mold where it was disembodied in March–April 1816.

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training (the Flints only trained in 1821, 1825 and 1831, and then not again for 21 years) and the permanent staffs of sergeants and drummers were progressively reduced.
 Other than those of the permanent staff, who supported the parish constables, all weapons were returned to store at Chester Castle.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: